eiffel-community/eiffel-intelligence/wiki/markdown/compatibility.md

 Notes: -

 #### Front-end: 1.0.1
-Compatible: ✅ Yes, minor Issue
+Compatible: ✅ Yes

 Notes:
 - Documentation is based on the [Toulouse](https://github.com/eiffel-community/eiffel/blob/master/eiffel-syntax-and-usage/versioning.md#versioning) version of the Eiffel protocol but it’s still functional since the jmespath reference to gav package instead of purl does not change subscription structure.

 #### Front-end: 1.0.0
-Compatible: ❕ Yes, medium Issue
+Compatible: ❕ Yes

 Notes:
 - Documentation is based on the [Toulouse](https://github.com/eiffel-community/eiffel/blob/master/eiffel-syntax-and-usage/versioning.md#versioning) version of the Eiffel protocol but it’s still functional since the jmespath reference to gav package instead of purl does not change subscription structure.